 A cyborg, short for “cybernetic organism,” can be “any organism (usually a mammal) that has restored function or enhanced abilities due to the integration of some artificial component or technology that relies on some sort of feedback.”
 24 By this definition, people with cochlear implants to improve hearing, cardiac pacemakers, or implanted lenses to cure eye cataracts are all cyborgs.

 Yes, we may indeed add third eyes that can perceive longer and shorter wavelengths than we do now.
 Maybe we’ll install echo-locators, implanted GPS systems, night-vision systems, recording systems that can video and replay our entire lives, powered armor that allows us to jump very high and run at terrific speed, or the ability to individually fly through the air.
-(Of course, many of us many zero desire to individually fly through the air; but J.X Mason is certainly “up for it!”)
+(Of course, many of us many of us have zero desire to individually fly through the air; but J.X Mason is certainly “up for it!”)

 Due to decades of violent superhero movies and TV shows, most of us do think of cyborgs as monster-like abominations, half-human and half-machine, which fight against “pure” humans on the science-fiction battlefields of the future.
 In the 1970’s, fictional spies Emma Peel and John Steed fought cyborgs in the British television series, The Avengers.
-A classic fictional collection of cyborgs were The Borg, who appeared on a number episodes of television’s Star Trek series.
+A classic fictional collection of cyborgs were The Borg, who appeared in a number of episodes of television’s Star Trek series.
 The Borg consisted of evil (or maybe just enslaved) humans loaded up with so many computer chips, mechanical prostheses, and electronically enhanced eyeballs that they were as much machine as human.

 These Borg creatures were embedded in closet-like niches on a giant skeletonized spaceship, where they performed specialized functions.
 However, some of them were able to “unplug,” so they could stalk around and fight the heroic crew of Starship Enterprise man-to-man (or “borg-to-man”).